 The important thing to remember is to make them as safe as possible.

-Here are a few tips on shower safety that I used to give my patients when I performed their home assessment.
+Here are a few tips on shower safety features that I used to give my patients when I performed their home assessment.

 - Remove the clutter in the shower.